 Looking back at the MxModel we just built (bivSatModel2), the first argument after the name (in quotes) was the MxData object.
 Let's now build a new model that just has a new name and the data object to start, specified from scratch - assuming we had not built the object before.
-Note we need to close both the mxData command which resides within the mxModel command and the mxModel command itself.
+Note we need to close both the mxData command which resides within the mxModel command.
 We can execute it in R, to check for syntax errors.